Muhammad Ali: Health

+During his amateur career, Ali refrained from smoking, drugs, and drinking alcohol and soda pop, and adopted an idiosyncratic diet.
+Upon his acceptance of the dietary restrictions of Islam, the Nation of Islam recruited cooks to prepare his meals.

+By the end of his boxing career Ali had absorbed an estimated 200,000 hits.

+In 1984, Ali was diagnosed with Parkinson's syndrome, which sometimes results from head trauma from violent physical activities such as boxing.
+Ali still remained active during this time, later participating as a guest referee at WrestleMania I.

 Ali's Parkinson's syndrome led to a gradual decline in his health, though he was still active into the early 2000s, promoting his own biopic, Ali, in 2001.
 That year he also contributed an on-camera segment to the America: A Tribute to Heroes benefit concert.

 Ali and Michael J. Fox testify before a Senate committee on providing government funding to combat Parkinson's.

 In 1998, Ali began working with actor Michael J. Fox, who has Parkinson's disease, to raise awareness and fund research for a cure.
 They made a joint appearance before Congress to push the case in 2002.
 In 2000, Ali worked with the Michael J. Fox Foundation for Parkinson's Research to raise awareness and encourage donations for research.

 In February 2013, Ali's brother Rahaman Ali said Muhammad could no longer speak and could be dead within days.
 Ali's daughter May May Ali responded to the rumors, stating that she had talked to him on the phone the morning of February 3 and he was fine.
 On December 20, 2014, Ali was hospitalized for a mild case of pneumonia.
 Ali was once again hospitalized on January 15, 2015, for a urinary tract infection after being found unresponsive at a guest house in Scottsdale, Arizona.
 He was released the next day.